-- A. Preserving the rural character of Dryden by protecting its open spaces, natural areas, and farmlands. - B. Creating a regulatory environment that supports more diversity in housing types and land uses and removes requirements that needlessly drive up the cost and complexity of desired development as defined in the 2005 Plan and Dryden2045. - C. Ensuring each restriction, allowance and requirement in the Zoning and Subdivision Laws and Design Guidelines serve a desired and meaningful purpose, are easily understood, and have clear criteria for enforcement. - D. Ensuring Dryden's land use ordinances are consistent with New York State statutes.
+- A. Preserve the rural character of Dryden by protecting its open spaces, natural areas, and farmlands. - B. Create a regulatory environment that supports more diversity in housing types and land uses and removes requirements that needlessly drives up the cost and complexity of desired development as defined in the 2005 Plan and Dryden2045. - C. Ensure each restriction, allowance and requirement in the Zoning and Subdivision Laws, Design Guidelines and other land use ordinances serve a desired and meaningful purpose, are easily understood, and have clear criteria for enforcement. - D. Ensure Dryden's land use ordinances are consistent with NYS statutes.